 On January 14, 2022, the DOJ moved the Court to extend the stay in this enforcement action for an additional six months to protect its ongoing investigation.
 Doc.
 467. The Court granted the motion and extended the stay until July 24, 2022.
 Doc.
 470. After the DOJ declined to further extend the stay, the Court noted its expiration on July 24, 2022, and ordered the parties to confer and file a case management report by August 8, 2022.
 Doc.
-652. Pursuant to that report and the Court's related order, the CFTC's enforcement action against all defendants is currently scheduled for trial in December 2023.
+652. Pursuant to that report and the Court's related order, the CFTC's enforcement action against all defendants was scheduled for trial in December 2023.
 On August 19, 2022, DaCorta filed a motion to dismiss the CFTC's complaint (Doc.
 663), which the court denied during a hearing on December 22, 2022 (Doc.
 701).
 DaCorta filed an answer to the complaint on December 28, 2022 (Doc.
 704), and discovery has since concluded.

 On June 13, 2023, the CFTC entered into a consent order with defendant Montie, and on June 28, 2023, the agency entered into a consent order with defendant Haas.
-The CFTC has also entered into a consent order with defendant Duran.
-The CFTC will present these orders to the Court after approval by the agency's commissioners.
-The orders require the defendants to disgorge their ill-gotten gains and to pay a civil penalty.
+The CFTC also entered into consent orders with defendants Anile, Duran, OIG, Oasis Management, and Satellite Holdings.
+On December 15, 2023, the Court granted the CFTC's motion for entry of the consent orders.
+See Docs.
+783, 786-90.
+The orders require the defendants to disgorge their illgotten gains and to pay a civil penalty.
 The Receiver will collect the disgorgement amounts and distribute the money through the claims process.
 As further explained in Section V.1., the Receiver also entered into parallel settlement agreements with defendants Montie and Haas.

 On July 17, 2023, the CFTC filed a motion for summary judgment against defendant DaCorta (Doc.
 749), and on the same day, DaCorta filed a motion for summary judgment against the CFTC (Doc.
 750).
-The briefing is now complete, and the motions are pending before the Court.
-Mediation between the CFTC and defendant DaCorta was unsuccessful.
-Because DaCorta's assets are frozen, the Receiver has served a subpoena on the attorney representing DaCorta in the enforcement action to determine the source of the funds being used to pay his legal expenses.
-See infra § II.A.
+Mediation between the CFTC and DaCorta was unsuccessful.
+On December 6, 2023, the Court granted the CFTC's motion for summary judgment and denied DaCorta's motion.
+Doc.
+780. The Court entered judgment against DaCorta in the amount of \$53,270,336.08 plus post-judgment interest and a civil penalty of \$8,453,628.48.
+DaCorta is appealing the Court's order.